Park Lane Foundation

 • This is a private foundation with no public application process - relationship building and connections are essential to receiving support

-• Local Leeds charities have significant advantage - the foundation shows strong preference for organizations serving the Leeds community
+• Local Leeds charities have significant advantage - the foundation shows strong preference for organisations serving the Leeds community

 • Annual themes drive significant funding - understanding the foundation's annual charitable focus could indicate alignment opportunities

-• Multi-year relationships are valued - The Prince's Trust patronage (since 2017) and three-year cricket ground support demonstrate preference for sustained partnerships over one-off grants
+• Multi-year relationships are valued - sustained partnerships are preferred over one-off grants

-• In-kind donations are substantial - organizations able to utilize hotel rooms, sports facilities, or other Parklane Group assets may find alternative forms of support
+• In-kind donations are substantial - organisations able to utilise hotel rooms, sports facilities, or other Parklane Group assets may find alternative forms of support

 • All admin costs covered by parent company - 100% of fundraising goes to charitable causes, which may influence the foundation's appeal to potential individual donors and partners